Christopher-de/Pro-Portfolio/README.md

 ## User Story

-I am a astudent with the UCLA Extention, and this is a project to develope and deploy a webesite that i have built from scratch.
+I am a student with the UCLA Extension, and this is a project to develop and deploy a website built from scratch.
 Using my knowledge from the first 2 weeks of bootcamp, I built the framework of the website with the new teachings of html and advanced css techniques.

 ## Description

-The goal was to implement newly acquired skills with css and html to develope a professional portfolio that will be built upon throughout the bootcamp.
+The goal was to implement newly acquired skills with css and html to develop a professional portfolio that will be built upon throughout the bootcamp.

 ![image](https://user-images.githubusercontent.com/84211810/123538283-01bfc080-d6e9-11eb-9413-feebafa982e0.png)